Trump glares at reporter who asks if he will pardon Michael Cohen: ‘Stupid question’

 — David Mack (@davidmackau) April 24, 2018

-One former assistant US attorney, however, told Business Insider why he thinks it’s likely Cohen will flip.
+But one former assistant US attorney told Business Insider why he thinks Cohen is likely to flip.

-“I don’t know whether or not Michael Cohen is a tough guy,” said Mitchell Epner, a former assistant US attorney for the District of New Jersey.
-“But when I hear things in the media like, ‘How is this going to affect my family – I need to take care of them,’ if he is actually asking those questions – if that’s real and not fake – then it seems extraordinarily likely that he flips.”
+“I don’t know whether or not Michael Cohen is a tough guy,” Mitchell Epner said.
+“But when I hear things in the media like ‘How is this going to affect my family?
+I need to take care of them’ – if he is actually asking those questions, if that’s real and not fake, then it seems extraordinarily likely that he flips.”

-Over the weekend, Trump sought to push back on the assertion that Cohen will “flip,” blasting a New York Times story on the subject.
+Over the weekend, Trump sought to push back on the assertion that Cohen will flip, blasting a New York Times article on the subject.

 Trump tweeted that The Times and its reporter Maggie Haberman were “going out of their way to destroy Michael Cohen and his relationship with me in the hope that he will ‘flip.'”

-The president, who dined with Cohen at Mar-a-Lago in the weeks before the raids and phoned him in the days that followed to “check in,” said his attorney was “a fine person with a wonderful family.”
+The president – who dined with Cohen at Mar-a-Lago in the weeks before the raids and phoned him in the days afterward to “check in,” The Times reported – described Cohen as “a fine person with a wonderful family.”

-“Michael is a businessman for his own account/lawyer who I have always liked & respected,” he continued.
+“Michael is a businessman for his own account/lawyer who I have always liked & respected,” Trump continued.
 “Most people will flip if the Government lets them out of trouble, even if it means lying or making up stories.
 Sorry, I don’t see Michael doing that despite the horrible Witch Hunt and the dishonest media!”